Support for teachers during the Covid-19 pandemic

 This lesson focuses on well-being for primary children.
-Many children will have experienced feelings of worry, confusion, anger or sadness during lockdown, and feelings of anxiety may continue with the return to school.
+Many children will have experienced feelings of worry, confusion, anger or sadness during lockdown, and feelings of anxiety may continue with the return to school, be it online or face-to-face.
 This lesson gives learners an opportunity to express these emotions and explore ways of caring for their own well-being.
-They will think about what contributes to well-being and find practical ways to put this into practice by creating a ‘happy box’.
-They will also explore ideas to help them complete a ‘well-being journal’ for homework.
+They will think about what contributes to well-being and find practical ways to put this into practice by creating a 'happy box'.
+They will also explore ideas to help them complete a 'well-being journal' for homework.

 - To provide learners with examples of experiences that children have had during lockdown with which they can identify